Drilldown format

 Anatomy of a drill entry

-In the Drilldown format, each line represents a single drill entry.
+By default, in the Drilldown format, each line represents a single drill entry.
 The general format of a drilldown line is:

 {known term} = {unknown term} … *) {context} +) {pos feedback} -) {neg feedback} #tag …

-The minimal valid drilldown line consists of {known term} = {unknown term}
+The minimal valid drilldown line consists of

-blocks may be added after the first
+Additional = {unknown term} blocks may be added after the first

 unknown term block, each marked by an equals sign.